 When you enter Fitzpatrick Library, you are greeted by a peaceful learning environment with the traditional structure and feel of a library.
 Spend a few minutes in this space, and you will experience how the library embraces new technology and is far from traditional.

 St. John’s is committed to having the latest technology to allow students to access both Internet and subscription database resources that contain more in-depth information critically reviewed for accuracy.
-Students have access through the library to a number of online databases, including 11 Gale databases and four Facts on File databases.
+Students have access through the library to over 15 college-level databases through the learning management system.

 The Fitzpatrick Library staff strives to maintain a library with an open environment conducive to independent study and interactive learning.
-The staff works with the administration and faculty to provide resources for instruction and research to support academic and curricular activities.
+The librarians collaborate with the administration and faculty to provide resources for information literacy instruction and research to support academic and curricular activities.
 The entire school community is welcome in the Fitzpatrick Library.